fbpx

 How Nonprofits + Community Organizations Can Participate in GivingTuesday

-GivingTuesday is among the few days of the year where people are actively seeking causes to support, rather than the other way around.
-On November 29, 2022, the entire world will be talking about, thinking about, and discussing ways each of us can contribute to a better society.
-Whether you’re a registered charitable organization, a non-registered community organization, mutual aid group, volunteer coalition, or any other type of social good group: you have an amazing opportunity to be part of that conversation.
+a citywide diaper drive in Omaha - a woman holds a sign that says "GivingTuesdayOmaha" and she's standing next to a stack of a dozen boxes of various diaper brands stacked in a pyramid shapeGivingTuesday is among the few days of the year where people are actively seeking causes to support, rather than the other way around.
+On December 3, 2024, the entire world will be talking about, thinking about, and discussing ways each of us can contribute to a better society.
+Nonprofits have an amazing opportunity to be part of that conversation.

 • Host a holiday food drive for your community, fill a gap in services, or solve an immediate need in your community.

-• Use the day to rally new volunteers
+• Use the day to rally new volunteers.

 • Fundraise for your organization